br41nslug/advent-of-code-2021/README.md

 ## Day 6
 An old friend will be used for today C# which you might consider my first language used for more "serious" applications.

+## Day 7
+I learned Perl at some point, to reverse some scripts i believe, and haven't really used it since but it can still be a very useful tool in my belt.